codera21/SimpleFramework/README.md

         $sqlQuery->execute();
     }
 ```
-## Gulp
-It has gulp out of the box.
-Just run `npm run runserver` if you have gulp installed locally
 ## Npm
 It uses npm out of the box.
 Just install javascript modules by `npm install module-name` and include it as the example below:
 ```